iterative/ldb-resources/documentation/LDB-queries.md

     ldb add --query 'length(instances) == `3`'
     ```

-    If we run the above query over annotations that do not have array "instances", JMESPATH function `length()` will fail:
+    If we run the above query over annotations where key "instances" is null, JMESPATH function `length()` will fail:

     ```bash